-Buying a home may represent the most expensive thing you’ll ever purchase in your lifetime.
+Buying a home may be the most expensive thing you’ll ever purchase.
 Thus, getting that home inspected should be a priority, no matter how many add-on professionals you’ll have to hire in addition to the certified home inspector.
-And in the end, it’s worth every penny to avoid costly problems that may arise after buying the home.
+And in the end, it’s worth every penny to avoid costly problems arising after buying the home.

-So what happens once you completed all inspections?
-Well, it’s closing time!
-After you received the inspector’s official report and took care of all the problems, this is when you can finally sign on the dotted line and become the new homeowner of a house.
+So what happens once you complete all inspections?
+It’s the closing time!
+After you receive the inspector’s official report and take care of all the problems, you can finally sign on the dotted line and become the new homeowner of a house.

-We recommend our clients to attend the inspection.
-Indeed, even though inspectors are professionals and will do their job correctly, they are not emotionally vested in the property.
-Therefore, they might overlook the details.
+We recommend our clients attend the inspection.
+Indeed, even though inspectors are professionals and will do their job correctly, they are not emotionally vested in the property and might overlook the details.
 Your presence will add value.

-First, not a single apartment will be perfect.
-Therefore what’s crucial is to focus on red flags.
-However, it’s essential to differentiate between issues to fix and significant faults.
-You can discuss these major flaws with the seller to reduce the purchase price.
+First, not a single apartment will be perfect, and therefore what’s crucial is to focus on red flags.
+However, distinguishing between issues to fix and significant faults is essential.
+You can discuss these major flaws with the seller to reduce the sale price.

 They don’t necessarily mean the deal is off.
 When you are ready to start reviewing listings, you will now understand the benefits of a home inspection in NYC.